-In this experimead, a high chloride to sulfate ratio treatment is tested for its flavor and aroma contributions in a dry short mead.
-The salts were added to a 7% ABV cherry and apple, bottle conditioned, short mead.
+In this experimead, a high chloride to sulfate ratio treatment is tested for its flavor and aroma contributions in an apple and cherry bone-dry short mead at 7% ABV.
 The salt additions were added after fermentation.
 Triangle tests are conducted to see if participants can correctly identify the difference between the two meads.
 Correct respondents also provided feedback on the differences perceived in the two meads.

 As far as I know, this is the first triangle test of water chemistry in meads and also the first to evaluate water adjustments after fermentation.
 The only other research on this topic, which I highly recommend reading, is the article “Influence of Water Chemistry on the Fermentation and Flavor Profiles of Traditional Mead” by Aaron Kueck.
 Aaron, tested water profiles both before and after fermentation and the flavor impact.
 What I find fascinating about this study is that the final water chemistry does not perfectly correlate with the initial water profile.
 It raises interesting questions on how nutrient additions build the water profile.
 Moreover, it confirms my suggestions (see TANG) that a soft water profile is preferred with meads.

 I decided on this recipe since I had friends asking for more of the cream soda mead.
 I modified the recipe compared to the previous cream soda mead mainly by using US-05 yeast and adding some apple juice to provide depth.
 I used 2 kg of frozen Polish fermentation cherries, and used the TANG nutrient profile.
-After fermentation I added Costco Vanilla extract, additional acid, green tea, and a small amount of maltodextrin and bottle conditioned to 2.3 vol. Some of the bottles were treated with the water adjustments at the time of filling and some were left as is.
+After fermentation, I added Costco Vanilla extract, additional acid, green tea, and a small amount of maltodextrin and bottle conditioned to 2.3 vol. Some bottles were treated with the water adjustments during filling and some were left as is.

 Recipe: 7%, Cherry Apple Short Mead, June 30th 2018, 5.5 gallon